-Askill certificate in Directing will be issued by the Cinema-Television Department upon submittal of an application by the student to the Department Chair and successful completion of the courses listed.
-All courses must be taken at LACC and completed with a satisfactory grade.
+A skills certificate in Directing will be issued by the Cinema-Television Department upon submittal of an application by the student to the Department Chair and successful completion of the courses listed.
+All courses must be taken at LACC and completed with a satisfactory grade of "C" or better.

-Cinema 5 or Television 25 3
+Cinema 5 or Television 25 3 units

-Cinema 10 3
+Cinema 10 3 units

-Cinema 20 3
+Cinema 20 3 units

-Theater Arts 200 3
+Theater 200 3 units

-Theater Arts 225 3
+Theater 225 3 units Total 15 units

-Total Units 15